g2f1/Hackmyvm-walkthroughs/HMVLabs/Hades/README.md

     ## ES ##
     La usuaria aphrodite esta obsesionada con el numero 94.

-The program `obsessed` has weird behiouver.
+The program `obsessed` has weird behaviour.
 It takes an input from the environement variable MYID and return weird output.

 ![image](./assets/level6_1.png)

 I try to use `strings` but it doesn't work.
-It looks like it's about ascii(a encodes as 97 in ascii); so I need to put something that gives 94.
+It looks like it's about ascii(a encodes as 97 in ascii); so I need to put something that gives in ascii 94.

 ![image](./assets/level6_2.png)